 When credit is advanced by note or contract and payment is required in regular equal installments and the note or contract will mature before the note or contract is paid in full, a payment which may be larger than the regular payment will fall due.

 When a mortgage is written with a monthly payment that is less than required to satisfy the note rate, the unpaid interest is deferred by adding it to the loan balance.

 An index is a widely used published interest rate that lenders use to set the interest rate on loans.
 10-year U.S. Treasury securities are often used for 30-year fixed-rate loans.
 ARM loans are commonly based upon the, one-, three-, and five-year U.S. Treasury security yields; the monthly average interest rate on loans closed by savings and loan institutions; or the monthly average costs-of-funds incurred by savings and loans.
 Lenders adjust the interest rate up or down on an adjustable rate mortgage by measuring the difference between a current index rate to the ARM interest rate, and adding a margin.

-A loan with a maximum credit limit that allows the borrower(s) to disburse funds up to the maximum credit line as needed.
-Funds may be disbursed repeatedly as the principal balance is paid down up to the maximum credit limit available.
-A line of credit functions similar to a credit card and may be accessed by writing a check or a using a debit card.
+A loan with a maximum credit limit that provides the borrower with the ability to disburse funds up to the maximum credit line as needed.
+The line of credit can be accessed repeatedly as the balance is paid down.
+A revolving loan functions similar to a credit card and may be accessed by writing a check or a using a debit card.